 Carla Shorrock PgDip Psychology, BA (Hons) Counselling and Psychotherapy.

-I have an integrative approach, drawing on several approaches depending on your needs.These include person-centred counselling, cognitive-behaviour therapy, solution focussed therapy, and 12-step facilitation therapy.
+I have an integrative approach, drawing on several approaches depending on your needs.These include person-centred counselling, cognitive-behaviour therapy and solution focused therapy

 I have experience in working with a broad range of issues, including:

 - Depression & Anxiety

 - Graduate Diploma in Psychology (Open University, UK)